dziekonskik/dziekonskik/README.md

-- 👋 Hi, I’m @dziekonskik
+- 👋 Hi, I’m Konrad
 - 👀 I’m interested in understanding the process
-- 🌱 I’m currently learning gsap
+- 🌱 I’m currently learning gsap aws ts and node
 - 💞️ I’m looking to collaborate on unusuall and awesome stuff
-- 📫 How to reach me kd@xfaang.com
+- 📫 How to reach me jaseveen@gmail.com

 <!---
 dziekonskik/dziekonskik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.